Michael Newdow: In God We Trust

-In November 2005, Newdow announced he wants to have "In God We Trust" removed from U.S. coins and banknotes.
+In November 2005, Newdow announced that he wanted to have "In God We Trust" removed from U.S. coins and banknotes.
 In a November 14, 2005 interview with Fox News's Neil Cavuto, Newdow compared "In God We Trust" appearing on United States currency with racial segregation (specifically separate drinking fountains), saying, "How can you not compare those?
 What is the difference there?
 Both of them [whites and blacks] got equal water.
 They both had access.
 It was government saying that it's okay to separate out these two people on the basis of race.
 Here we're saying it's okay to separate two people on the basis of their religious beliefs."

 In a 2006 interview on the day that the United States House of Representatives passed the Pledge Protection Act, Newdow told WERS-FM's David Goodman, "A few hours ago, the House of Representatives of the Congress of the United States of America voted 260 to 167 to completely gut the U.S. Constitution of its separation of powers and violate numerous other clauses because they thought it was important enough to keep 'under God' in the Pledge of Allegiance.
 I don't think people would've done that for our political heritage or anything else.
 They did it because they want God in their government because it stands for a religious view that they adhere to, and they want to see that religious view espoused by government, which is exactly what the Establishment Clause forbids."